FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 > If you do not see a Fabric-enabled capacity in the capacities list, that is a problem you must address before continuing with these setup instructons.
-That's because the **FabricSolutionDeployment** sample application cannotwork correctly to demonstrate running solution deployment workflows if it doesn't have the ability to create workspace items such as lakehouse and notebooks.
+That's because the **FabricSolutionDeployment** sample application cannot work correctly to demonstrate running solution deployment workflows if it doesn't have the ability to create workspace items such as lakehouse and notebooks.

 ## Configuring access to sample data files in an Azure storage container